This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Making amazing homemade buttermilk biscuits is simple.
 You can't be afraid to get your hands dirty.

-Step 3: Cut biscuits with a floured biscuit cutter.
-Add to parchment-lined baking sheet, brush with melted butter.
+Cut biscuits with a floured biscuit cutter.
+Add to a parchment-lined baking sheet, make sure they're touching, and brush with melted butter.
 Bake biscuits for 15-19 minutes until golden brown.
 Cool for 5 minutes and serve warm biscuits immediately.

-Step 4: In a medium bowl, add butter, salt, garlic, garlic powder, and Italian parsley to the microwave, cook for 30 seconds, stir, and cook for another 30 seconds until butter is melted.
+In a medium bowl, add butter, salt, garlic, garlic powder, and Italian parsley to the microwave, cook for 30 seconds, stir, and cook for another 30 seconds until the butter is melted.
 Brush warm biscuits with garlic butter and serve immediately.
+I like to serve them with my authentic New Orleans Red Beans and Rice or Southern Fried Fish.

 - You only need to pat the biscuit dough into shape.
 There's no need for a rolling pin.